Pedro Infante: Musical interpretations

-Death and homages
+Plane crash and death

 Death

 Infante's hobby was aviation, logging 2,989 flight hours, under the pseudonym Captain Cruz, which then led to his death on the morning of 15 April 1957.
 Infante had survived two prior plane crashes, the first one occurred in 1947, and another in 1949 in which he had received an injury to his forehead that left him with a metal plate.
 According to Wilbert Alonzo-Cabrera, his biographer, the actor was co-piloting a Consolidated B-24D, which had been converted from heavy bomber to freighter in San Diego, California.
 On the day of the crash, he was on his way to Mexico City from Mérida, Yucatán to challenge the ruling that annulled his marriage with Irma Dorantes.
 The air traffic controller, Carmen León, was the last person to hear Infante's voice.
 The plane crashed five minutes after taking off from Mérida, Yucatán, in southeast Mexico.
 An engine failed on takeoff, causing the plane to spiral to the ground, killing two on the ground as well as all three on the plane, Infante, pilot Víctor Manuel Vidal Lorca and Marcial Bautista.
-A 19 year old woman named Ruth Russell Chan, who was on the ground at the time of the crash, also died.
+A 19-year-old woman named Ruth Russell Chan, who was on the ground at the time of the crash, also died.

 Infante's death was announced by radio personality Húmberto Sánchez-Rodríguez, of radio station XEMH of Mérida, after one of the firefighters discovered a bracelet engraved with the name "Pedro Infante", plus the winged insignia that symbolized his aviator license.
 This was around 8:15 am; at 11:12 am, Manuel Bernal, of Mexico City radio station XEW, gave the news saying: "this Monday, 15 April 1957, Pedro, our beloved Pedro...this has been confirmed, has died in a tragic accident in Mérida, Yucatán".
 His remains were later identified by the gold bracelet he wore.
 Additional identification was done during the autopsy by Benjamín Góngora, from the metal plate in Infante's forehead that he received after his injuries in the 1949 crash.

 The death of Pedro Infante caused an unprecedented outpouring of grief in Mexico and Latin America leading to reports of suicides, faintings, and nervous breakdowns among his fans.

-Two days later he was laid to rest at the Panteón Jardín cemetery amid 300,000 people who had come for the gathered to the closed casket funeral after tribute at the Jorge Negrete Theater.
+Two days later he was laid to rest at the Panteón Jardín cemetery amid 300,000 people who had gathered for the closed casket funeral after a tribute at the Jorge Negrete Theater.
 Rodolfo Echeverría, who was Secretary-General of the National Actors Association at that time, delivered Infante's eulogy.
 Infante died intestate.